cirosantilli/linux-kernel-module-cheat/host/README.md

 This method easier to setup, but it is not recommended for development, as:

-- it may break your system.
+- it may break your system
 - you can't control which kernel version to use

 Use VMs instead.